Does it still pay to have a highly specific skillset? Or will the Johnny-Do-It-Alls push ahead of the pack in today's modern workforce?

 While both the specialists and the generalists have their value in every company, it’s the professionals with a wide-reaching skill base who are currently in demand.
 If you’re a specialist, it’s important to remember that it’s never too late to fill your knowledge gaps through study.
 Learning new skills will allow you to increase your competitive edge and boost your confidence.

 It’s not just the workplace that’s shifting—the educational world is shifting too, in order to accommodate the needs of busy professionals.
-With the launch of postgraduate single-subject study through Open Universities Australia, you can pick and choose the study areas that are going to put you at an advantage.
+With more and more single subject microcredentials now available through Open Universities Australia, you can pick and choose the study areas that are going to put you at an advantage.

-Through Open Universities Australia, you can now study Postgraduate Single Subjects, which means that you can get the skills you need to remain confident and competitive in the workplace, without needing time away from work or family.
+Through us, you can now study once-off microcredentials, which means that you can get the skills you need to remain confident and competitive in the workplace, without needing time away from work or family.
 Without the time or financial commitment that a degree would require of you, getting that extra knowledge under your belt has never been so convenient.

-With over 150 Postgraduate Single Subjects available, you won’t have trouble finding the perfect solution, whatever industry you’re working in.
-The units are provided by some of Australia’s top universities, and cover a huge range of study topics, from Planning for Housing, Australian Tax Law, and Cyber Terrorism, to Ancient Egyptian Religion, Exploring the Solar System, and Geographies of Food Security.
+With hundreds of microcredentials available, you won’t have trouble finding the perfect solution, whatever industry you’re working in.
+The courses are provided by some of Australia’s leading universities, and cover a huge range of topics, from leadership in healthcare to research design and even cybercrime.
+Just to name a few.

-Unlike the traditional semester, OUA’s ‘study periods’ take place in a shorter time period.
+Unlike the traditional study calendars, our study periods run year-round.
 This means you can fast-track your study, so you don’t miss that out on that dream job (or rather, they don’t miss out on you).

-Gone are the negative connotations of being a ‘jack of all trades’ – today is all about self-sufficiency, and the empowerment that comes along with having a broader, more well-rounded base of knowledge.
-It’s never too late to learn, so fear not – with some perseverance, OUA will help you get there.
+Gone are the negative connotations of being a Jack of All Trades—today is all about self-sufficiency, and the empowerment that comes along with having a broader, more well-rounded base of knowledge.
+It’s never too late to learn, so fear not.
+With some perseverance, we will help you get there.